San Diego River Park Foundation

 How does San Diego River Park Foundation spend its money?

 San Diego River Park Foundation directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to San Diego River Park Foundation tax-deductible?